 - Classrooms and range driving spaces within Kansas City metropolitan area close to the JCCC campus.

 Rest assured, the fully accredited JCCC CDL training provides a CDL-A certificate that meets all federal requirements for truck driver training.

 High Demand Industry

 A CDL license opens the door to high-demand, lucrative truck driving job opportunities.
 Monthly Labor Review magazine projects that transportation and material moving companies will add 1.3 million new jobs (a growth of 14.8 percent) between 2010 and 2020.
 Nearly all of these jobs will be for motor vehicle operators, including truck drivers with CDL licenses.
 The starting salary range for beginning CDL drivers in the Kansas City area is between $40,000 and $53,000 per year, according to trucking firms that regularly hire graduates of the JCCC CDL program.

 Commercial trucking offers vast flexibility, great pay, wonderful benefits, exciting work conditions and unlimited employment opportunities.

-Some companies use two-driver teams on very long runs -- one drives while the other sleeps.
-“Sleeper” runs may last for days or even weeks, usually with the truck stopping only for fuel, food, loading and unloading.
-Some husband-and-wife teams have been very successful with this arrangement.
+Some companies use two-driver CDL teams on very long runs – one drives while the other sleeps.
+“Sleeper” runs last days or even weeks, usually with the truck stopping only for fuel, loading and unloading.
+Some husband-wife teams have been successful with this arrangement.